JhouLab/Pi5WebcamRecorder/README.md

     Right cursor:   Cycles through cameras in ascending order "Q":            Quits program.
 (Any ongoing records will also be stopped).

-By default, videos saved to the program directory, but it is recommended to change this to an external drive, to avoid filling up your SD card.
-Specify drive path by editing config.txt (see CONFIGURING section below).
-Default format is 640x480, 30fps, with h264 encoding.
+By default, videos save to the program directory, but I recommend you change this to an external drive, to avoid filling up your SD card.
+This is done by creating/editing a config.txt file (see CONFIGURING section below).

+Default video format is 640x480, 30fps, with h264 encoding.
 These can also be changed in config.txt.

-Each recording generates three files:
+Each recording session generates three files:

     YYYY-MM-DD_HHmm_CamX_AnimalID_Video.avi         # Video file in h264 format.
     YYYY-MM-DD_HHmm_CamX_AnimalID_Frames.txt        # Tab-delimited text file with timestamps of each video frame